counsyl/capone/README.md

 explanation for `increased_by_debits` above for a more in-depth explanation of the "accounting equation" and whether debits increase or decrease an account.

-Also, note that the default convention in `ledger` is to store debits as positive numbers and credits as negative numbers.
+Also, note that the default convention in `capone` is to store debits as positive numbers and credits as negative numbers.
 This convention is common but completely arbitrary.
 If you want to switch the convention around, you can set `DEBITS_ARE_NEGATIVE` to `True` in your settings.py file.
-By default, that constant doesn't need to be defined, and if it remains undefined, `ledger` will interpret its value as `False`.
+By default, that constant doesn't need to be defined, and if it remains undefined, `capone` will interpret its value as `False`.